 1. Updates and patches

 WordPress, themes and plugins need frequent updates to patch security vulnerabilities and improve functionality.
 Delaying these updates leaves your site exposed.
-A good maintenance plan schedules minor updates weekly and major updates as soon as they are tested for compatibility.
-Quality providers test these changes in a staging environment before deploying them live, so your production site remains stable.
+A good maintenance plan schedules minor updates weekly.
+For major changes, quality providers test compatibility in staging before they touch the live site.

 2. Backups and restoration

 Automated backups are your safety net.
 If a plugin conflict or hack breaks your site, you need a clean copy to restore quickly.
-Backups should be stored off‭site—on cloud storage like Amazon S3 or Google Cloud—and performed daily or at least weekly, depending on your site’s update frequency.
-Make sure your plan includes one‑click restore capability and periodic testing to ensure backups actually work.
+Store backups off site, such as in Amazon S3 or Google Cloud.
+Run them daily or weekly, depending on how often the site changes.
+Make sure your plan includes one-click restore capability and periodic testing to ensure backups actually work.

 3. Security monitoring